MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-drop-down.md

 A **Drop down** control conserves screen real estate, especially when the list contains a large number of choices.
 The control takes up only one line unless the user selects the chevron to reveal more choices.

 ## Key properties
-**[Default](properties-core.md)** – The initial value of a control before it is changed by the user.
+**[Default](properties-core.md)** – The initial value of a control before the user specifies a different value.

-**[Items](properties-core.md)** – The source of data that contains the items shown in the drop down.
-If the source collection has multiple data columns, identify the data column to be used in the drop down by setting the **Value** property.
+**[Items](properties-core.md)** – The source of data that contains the items that appear in the control.
+If the source has multiple columns, set the control's **Value** property to the column of data that you want to show.

-**Value** – Data column from the Items collection whose value is displayed for each item in the dropdown.
+**Value** – The column of data that you want to show in the control (for example, if a data source has multiple columns).

 **Selected** – The selected item.